Welcome to the Nord Neurogenomics Lab

-- Enhancers as mediators of development, response to environment, and disease
+- Enhancers as mediators of development and disease

-- Chromatin and gene regulation in brain development, evolution, and function
+- Gene regulation in brain development, evolution, and function

 - Genetic models of neurodevelopmental and psychiatric disorders